sneaky0potato/ETH_calc/README.md

 Electronic Structure Workshop

 This workshop requires a Conda environment with specific dependencies for Jupyter notebooks and scientific computing.
+The EH_notebook is from http://mcgrady.chem.ox.ac.uk/python_scripts.html adn some tweaks were done on the same

 ## Prerequisites